-Where short-term staffing shortages (e.g., sick leave/LTD, leaves of absence) in the bargaining unit result in the employer bringing in a contractor/staffing service, the employer will inform the Union by email, with copy to notices@usw1998.ca and indicate the anticipated duration.
+Where short-term staffing shortages (e.g., sick leave/LTD, leaves of absence) in the bargaining unit result in the employer bringing in a contractor/staffing service/temporary agencies, the employer will inform the Union by email, with copy to notices@usw1998.ca and indicate the anticipated duration.
+It is agreed that the total length of time a temporary vacancy is filled in this manner shall be six (6) months or less, unless mutually agreed by the University and the Union.